lsonnino/gpgpu-sim_distribution/README.md

 The goal of this fork, is to take memory snapshots during execution.
+Only works in performance mode (not in pure functional simulation mode).
+Make sure global env variable `PTX_SIM_MODE_FUNC=0`